t0mk/rocketreport/README.md

 docker run --network host --rm -v $(pwd)/_examples/rocketpool:/conf t0mk/rocketreport -c /conf/config.yml -p /conf/plugins.yml print
 ```

+Output might look like [this](_examples/rocketpool/output.png).

 You need to use `--network host` for the Docker container to reach the SSH tunnels.

 If this example doesn't work, try to change the `consensus_client` in [_examples/rocketpool/config.yml](_examples/rocketpool/config.yml).

-### Report portfolio value in USDT
+### Print portfolio details

 [_examples/portfolio/plugins.yml](_examples/portfolio/plugins.yml) implements following scenario:

-You have 0.5 BTC, and some ETH in address 0xC450c0F2d99c0eAFC3b53336Ac65b7f94f846478.
+You have 0.5 BTC somewhere, and some ETH in address 0xC450c0F2d99c0eAFC3b53336Ac65b7f94f846478.
 You want to know (be regularly reminded) how much is it alltogether in USDT.

 ```
 docker run --rm -v $(pwd)/_examples/portfolio:/conf t0mk/rocketreport -p /conf/plugins.yml print